Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/World Egg.md

 Potential leads include:

--   The hunters receive a letter (or mystical transmission) from a panicked creature trapped in a pocket dimension—one of Lea’s golems.
+-   [[The hunters]] receive a letter (or mystical transmission) from a panicked creature trapped in a pocket dimension—one of Lea’s golems.

--   One of the hunters studied with Lea and is paying her a visit just as things get out of control.
+-   One of [[the hunters]] studied with Lea and is paying her a visit just as things get out of control.

 -   A divination predicts Lea has a big chance of starting the Apocalypse.

--   By messing up with occult rituals, the hunters end up in one of Lea’s pocket dimensions.
+-   By messing up with occult rituals, [[the hunters]] end up in one of Lea’s pocket dimensions.

--   One of the hunters detects the presence of a powerful artefact in the city.
+-   One of [[the hunters]] detects the presence of a powerful artefact in the city.

--   The hunters are keeping watch on Maurizia, a fence who seems to read occult auras.
+-   [[The hunters]] are keeping watch on Maurizia, a fence who seems to read occult auras.

--   One of the important characters is an old friend or enemy of the hunters.
+-   One of the important characters is an old friend or enemy of [[the hunters]].

 # Countdown